What I loved about the documentary “IF IT AIN’T BROKE: Black Folks and Family Structure” was the 100 minutes of pure history.

 This land is not our home.

-I never wanted a dad for Christmas.
-I never expected to see him on any birthdays.
-I can’t say if my father was active in my life I would have made better decisions.
-I would be assuming he’s a good man and if he was in my life it would automatically be better.
+I never wanted a dad for Christmas nor expected to see him on any birthdays.
+Who’s to even say if my father was even in my life I would have made better decisions.
+I would be assuming he’s a good man and if he was in my life it would be better because of him.
 Would it be?

 My most favorite part of the documentary was on technology.
-Being that I am a millennial and grew up with the internet and went from passing notes in class in 6th grade to texting by 8th, it’s almost surreal to see how much technology has invaded our homes.
+Since I am a millennial and grew up with the internet and went from passing notes in class in 6th grade to texting by 8th, it’s almost surreal to see how much technology has invaded our homes.
 When I was growing up the iPad was the Gameboy.
-The iPods were CD players and the only way you could play your personalized playlist was if you made your own CD mix.
+The iPods were CD players and the only way you could play your personalized playlist was if you burned your own mix CD.

-There’s also a spotlight feature on a single mother, Morgan, with three children who’s in her twenties who speaks about her life experiences as a woman without her father in her life.
-She is very candid and honest and admits how motherhood outweighed a college degree.
-I’m sure we all know or have been a Morgan.
+There’s also a spotlight feature on a single mother, Morgan, who in her twenties already has with three children.
+Just like me, her father was never there.
+She is very candid and admits how motherhood outweighed a college degree.
+I’m sure we all know or have once ourselves been a Morgan.

 This documentary brought out a lot of honesty in this review about my personal upbringing that I felt comfortable sharing.
 It’s a feel-good-film.
 There is so much depth in this documentary and I highly recommend you watch and have an open discussion about family.